shogun-toolbox/docs/INTERFACES.md

     export DYLD_LIBRARY_PATH="path/to/libshogun.dylib:$DYLD_LIBRARY_PATH"

 Note that the `libshogun.*` was either copied to `path/to/shogun-install/lib/` when running `make install`.
 You can also make it point to the build directory `path/to/build/src/shogun/` to make it available after a successful `make`.
 All subsequent settings can be set to the build dir or the installation dir.

 ## Interfaces

 We now describe how to run code that uses Shogun in all interfaces.
 For language specific defails how to import and use Shogun in all interfaces, see the examples on our website.

 ### Native C++
 Make sure you read up on how to compile C/C++ code.
 Compilation requires the Shogun headers path, i.e. the path where for example `shogun/base/init.h` is located.
 This is either in `path/to/src/shogun/` or in `path/to/shogun-install/include/shogun/` and is specified  via the `-I` flag.
-Linking requires the `-lshogun` flag, which either needs the `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` set up as described above, or preferably passed via the `-L` flag
+Linking requires the `-lshogun` flag, which either needs the `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` set up as described above, or preferably passed via the `-L` flag.
 Compiling and linking code with `gcc` works as

     gcc path/to/native_example.cpp -o native_example -I/path/to/headers -lshogun -L/path/to/libshogun.*